nrdvana/userp/doc/protocol.md

 Each type is encoded as the identifier name of the type (optional) followed by a type which it inherits followed by the type-definition's attributes it wants to override.

 Every type gets added to the Choice type named "Any".
-If the type has an identifier, it also gets added to the Choice type named "AnyPublic".

 #### TypeMetadata